jboss-container-images/rhpam-7-openshift-image/quickstarts/hello-rules/README.md

 Note that this route should be resolvable.

-To test the hellorules-client and the hellorules quickstart, you can use the url below that is a http request against the hellorules-client which will call the target drools rule on the target kieserver:
+To test the hellorules-client and the hellorules quickstart, you can use the url below that is a http request against the hellorules-client which will call the target drools rule on the target KIE Server:

 ```bash
 http://eap-app-rhdm-kieserver.<your_openshift_suffix>/hellorules?command=runRemoteRest&protocol=http&host=myapp-kieserver&port=8080&username=adminUser&password=RedHat